Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 What did Ngnghm think of [Urbit](http://urbit.org/)?
-Some elements in Ngnghm's descriptions of Houyhnhnm computing were remindful of the the famous martian system software stack Urbit: both computing worlds were alien to Human Computing;
+Some elements in Ngnghm's descriptions of Houyhnhnm computing were remindful of the famous Martian system software stack Urbit: both computing worlds were alien to Human Computing;
 both had Orthogonal Persistence;
 and both relied heavily on